Our Favorite Backpacking Stoves Reviewed and Compared

 Ease of Use

-- Simple to use
+Easy to use

-- Comes with a storage bag
+Comes with a convenient storage case

 8. BRS Ultralight

 This is made of titanium alloy, copper, and stainless steel, so it’s not a flimsy device that will crack and break if it’s bumped around in your backpack.
-You can load a maximum of 3 kgs on this stove before it becomes unstable.

 The BRS weighs a mere 25g, though you shouldn’t forget that you’ll also need to transport a fuel canister to use it.
 It also comes with a small bag to carry it.